.semaphore/semaphore.yml version: v1.0 name: Ruby example agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Hello world task: jobs: - name: Run some code commands: - ruby -e 'puts "evol".reverse'

 Rails will read database configuration from

-DATABASE_URL if set and
+DATABASE_URL, if it is set and if

 DATABASE_URL, and clear the

-config/database.yml.
+config/database.yml file.
 Here's an example block:

 blocks: - name: Tests task: env_vars: # Matches the configuration used in sem-service - name: DATABASE_URL value: postgresql://postgres@localhost/test?encoding=utf8 - name: RAILS_ENV value: test jobs: - name: Test all the things commands: - checkout - sem-service start postgres # Clear existing config/database.yml - cat /dev/null > config/database.yml - bin/rails db:create - bin/rails test